by Josh Doyle

 It’s all very basic stuff, but at the end of the day its of the utmost import ants to keep your pet safe.

 Josh is a huge animal lover, he looks after Dogs, Cats and his beloved little dumbo rats!
-He is currently working for a garden maintenance company part time and in his spare time has just begun setting up a blog.
+He is currently working for Lawn Master Professional Lawn Care part time and in his spare time has just begun setting up a blog.